Reducing ammonia nitrites nitrates in a cherry shrimp tank

 3. Overcleaning – While it’s important to maintain good water quality in a shrimp tank, overcleaning can actually be harmful.
 Beneficial bacteria are essential for breaking down organic matter and reducing ammonia and nitrate levels.
 Overcleaning can remove these beneficial bacteria and lead to an imbalance in the ecosystem.

-4. Using tap water without treatment – Tap water contains chlorine and other chemicals that can be harmful to shrimp.
+4. Using tap waterOpens in a new tab. without treatment – Tap water contains chlorine and other chemicals that can be harmful to shrimp.
 Before adding tap water to a shrimp tank, it should be treated with a water conditioner to remove harmful chemicals.

 5. Not monitoring water parameters – Monitoring water parameters is essential for maintaining good water quality in a shrimp tank.
 Without regular monitoring, it can be difficult to detect changes in ammonia and nitrate levels that can be harmful to the shrimp.